rssoftwareab/arrigo-support/docs/systemrequirements.md

 *Arrigo Local Installer requires PowerShell 5 or newer to run.*

-Arrigo Local is tested and supported on the following OS's:
+Arrigo Local is tested and supported on the following OSs:

 * Windows 10 Pro (for engineering, configuration or commissioning and in products delivered by Regin)
 * Windows 11 Pro (for engineering, configuration or commissioning and in products delivered by Regin)